fropapravi/E-Commerce-/README.md

   P.Productid = T.Productid
   ```
 ```
-OutPut

-Laptop Generates 2X Revenue in the product list
+Solution: Laptop Generates 2X Revenue in the product List
 ```

 - Which customer made the highest number of transactions?